informatics-isi-edu/hatrac/REST-API.md

 ### Object Version Retrieval

-A particular version of an object can be retrieved whether or not it is the current version of the object:
+A particular version of an object can be retrieved using the GET operation whether or not it is the current version of the object:

     GET /namespace_path/object_name:version_id
     Host: authority_name